goodahead/ventor-merp/ventor_base/README.rst

 15.0.1.8.0 (2023-xx-xx)
 ***********************

-* Add setting “Use reusable packages“ to Cluster picking menu
+* Added setting “Use reusable packages“ to Cluster picking menu

 15.0.1.7.0 (2023-03-06)
 ***********************